GWFrank/NASA-2021/HW2/answersheet.md

 | R204 PC                           | Laptop (connected to `csie-5G`)   | 140 Mbps           |
 | Laptop A (connected to `csie-5G`) | Laptop B (connected to `csie-5G`) | 66.6 Mbps          |

+The highest bandwidth is betweem R204 PC and CSIE Workstation, and it's because the path is completely on wire.
+In the data we can see that when WiFi is introduced in the path, the bandwidth is greatly reduced.
+The difference between laptop to PC and PC to laptop is probably because more downstream bandwidth of `csie-5G` is occupied than upstream bandwidth, and the bottle

 ---